Ahmići massacre: An organised attack

 On Friday, 16 April 1993 at 05:30, Croatian forces simultaneously attacked Vitez, Stari Vitez, Ahmići, Nadioci, Šantici, Pirići, Novaci, Putiš and Donja Večeriska.
 HVO General Tihomir Blaškić spoke of 20 to 22 sites of simultaneous combat all along the road linking Vitez, Travnik, and Busovača.
-The ICTY Trial Chamber found that this was a planned attack against the Bosniak civilian population.
+The ICTY Trial Chamber found that this was a planned attack against the Bosnian Muslim civilian population.
 The attack was preceded by several political declarations announcing that a conflict between Croatian forces and Bosnian forces was imminent.
 On the day of the attack, telephone lines had been cut because all communication exchanges in the municipality of Vitez were under HVO control.

-Croat inhabitants of those villages were warned of the attack and some of them were involved in preparing it.
+Croat inhabitants of those villages were warned of the attack, and some were involved in preparing it.
 Croat women and children had been evacuated on the eve of the fighting.
 The method of attack displayed a high level of preparation.
-The attacks in the built-up areas, such as those carried out in the Ahmići area were operations planned in minute detail with the aim of killing or driving out the Bosniak population, resulting in a massacre.
+The attacks in the built-up areas, such as those carried out in the Ahmići area were operations planned in minute detail to kill or drive out the Bosnian Muslim population, resulting in a massacre.
 On the evening of 15 April, unusual HVO troop movements had been noticed.

 On the morning of 16 April, the main roads were blocked by Croat troops.
-According to several international observers, the attack occurred from three sides and was designed to force the fleeing population towards the south where elite marksmen with particularly sophisticated weapons shot those escaping.
+According to several international observers, the attack occurred from three sides.
+It was designed to force the fleeing population towards the south, where elite marksmen with particularly sophisticated weapons shot those escaping.
 Other troops, organised in small groups of about five to ten soldiers, went from house to house setting them on fire and killing the residents.
 Around one hundred soldiers took part in the operation.
-The attack resulted in the massacre of the Bosniak villagers and the destruction of the village.
+The attack resulted in the massacre of the Bosnian Muslim villagers and the destruction of the village.
 Among the more than 100 who died were 32 women and 11 children under the age of 18.
-The aim of the HVO artillery was to support the infantry and destroy structures which the infantry could not.
+The HVO artillery aimed to support the infantry and destroy structures which the infantry could not.
 The mosque, for example, was hit by a shot from a powerful weapon.
-Later the minaret was blown up by Bralo and Jukić.
+Later, the minaret was blown up by Bralo and Jukić.